jon-heard/obsidian-inline-scripts/README.md

     - You can click outside of the settings panel to close it.
 7. The shortcuts defined in the shortcut-file should now work.
 Try typing one of the shortcuts to confirm this.

 NOTE: Each shortcut-file should have a "help" shortcut that lists all the shortcuts provided by the file.
-For example, the "state" shortcut-file includes the shortcut `help state`.  __Text Expander JS__ includes a hardcoded shortcut `help` which lists of all of the help shortcuts currently active in the vault.
+For example, the "state" shortcut-file includes the shortcut `help state`.  __Text Expander JS__ includes a hardcoded shortcut `help` which lists all of the help shortcuts currently active in the vault.

-## HOW-TO: Define a new text-entry shortcut
+## HOW-TO: Create a new shortcut
 Each shortcut is defined by a pair of strings.
 - __Test string__ - This is a regex.
 That means that it is a code used to identify a pattern in another string.
 The Test string is regex used to determine whether a shortcut the user has typed matches _this_ shortcut.
 - __Expansion string__ - This is a javascript script.
 It is used to define what this shortcut expands into.
 If the user types a shortcut, and it is accepted by the Test string, the Expansion string script is called and the result is added to the note, replacing the user-typed shortcut.